October 14, 2020

-Monitoring and Instrumentation prove to be useful even in the pre-construction phase as the sensors placed in the exploratory tunnels and boreholes done from the surface provides accurate information about the existing ground condition, which in turn helps to make a foolproof design accounting for the ground condition.
+Monitoring and Instrumentation prove to be useful even in the pre-construction phase as the sensors placed in the exploratory tunnels and boreholes done from the surface provide accurate information about the existing ground condition, which in turn helps to make a foolproof design accounting for the ground condition.

 Post-construction, geotechnical monitoring helps to keep the entire structure stable, while looking out for signs of natural calamity like an earthquake, etc. This, in turn, assists in planning and optimizing the maintenance schedules.

 Encardio Rite provides highly reliable and accurate in-house manufactured sensors that prove to perform even under the harshest conditions.
 Moreover, its web-based monitoring solutions work to provide long-term safety monitoring of tunnels.
-These instruments can be installed on the tunnel roof and at selected arrays along the walls of the tunnels to monitor vertical, horizontal and longitudinal in-tunnel direction deformation components.
+These instruments can be installed on the tunnel roof and at selected arrays along the walls of the tunnels to monitor vertical, horizontal, and longitudinal in-tunnel direction deformation components.

-Encardio also offers several advanced monitoring technologies which include 3D deformation monitoring, laser scanning, aerial survey, etc to keep an eye on the structural health of the tunnel and surrounding structure.
+Encardio also offers several advanced monitoring technologies which include 3D deformation monitoring, laser scanning, aerial survey, etc. to keep an eye on the structural health of the tunnel and surrounding structure.

-Dubai metro is the first urban network to run in the Gulf Arab States and is the longest automated driverless system in the world.
-With the metro running underground in the city centre, from the Sheikh Rashid/Sheikh Khalifa Bin Zayed intersection to Salahuddin/Abu Bakr Al Siddique intersection on the Red line and from Garhoud to Oud Metha Road on the Green line, it has provided a safe and swift commute to thousands of workers in the country.
+Dubai Metro is the first urban network to run in the Gulf Arab States and is the longest automated driverless system in the world.
+With the metro running underground in the city center, from the Sheikh Rashid/Sheikh Khalifa Bin Zayed intersection to Salahuddin/Abu Bakr Al Siddique intersection on the Red line and from Garhoud to Oud Metha Road on the Green line, it has provided a safe and swift commute to thousands of workers in the country.

 Phase 1 included the Red Line running from Al-Rashidiya to Jebel Ali, a 53km long rail line connecting 26 stations.
 Out of this, 5.6 km of the line and four stations operated underground.
-This took place for 2006-2009.
+This took place from 2006-2009.

 Phase 2, which was the Green Line, constituted 14 stations (18km), out of which 6 (7.9km) of them were underground.
 This was carried on from 2007-2010.